Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 - When choosing any candle or wax melt, choose ones that use natural essential oils instead of synthetic (chemical) scents.
 Unfortunately, most aren't made that way.
 Most store-bought products, unless otherwise indicated, and even those BIG Multi-level marketing companies who won’t list their actual ingredients are using synthetic fragrance.
 “Proprietary blend of…” doesn’t actually guarantee organic, non-toxic or safe.
 So know what ingredients are in your home fragrance products!

-- A side note on Essential Oils - I do not recommend using EO's topically on your pet without the guidance of a trained Aromatherapist.
-EO's must be used in safe dilutions and use carrier oils with pets.
+- A side note on Essential Oils - I do not recommend using essential oils topically on your pet without the guidance of a trained Aromatherapist.
+Essential oils must be used in safe dilutions and use carrier oils with pets.
 NEVER allow your pet to ingest them!

 Tip 5: Lawn & garden products -- beware, everywhere